Statutes & Volunteer Protection Statutes

 There is also a federal law known as the Volunteer Protection Act of 1997 that helps to protect volunteers of nonprofit and government organizations from liability.
 In most cases, under the federal statute, volunteers will not be held liable for any harm they cause so long as:

-• the harm was not caused by the volunteer’s operation of a vehicle that would require a license or insurance.
-It is important for any board of directors to familiarize themselves with their available state and federal volunteer protections by consulting with legal counsel that specializes in the area.
+- the harm was not caused by the volunteer’s operation of a vehicle that would require a license or insurance.
+It is important for any board of directors to familiarize themselves with their available state and federal volunteer protections by consulting with legal counsel who specializes in the area.

 Boards of directors would also be wise to evaluate whether the organization has enough insurance coverage for volunteer activities and to inform their volunteers of the possibility that they may have to get personal insurance coverage for their own activities.